getify/You-Dont-Know-JS/async & performance/ch4.md

 );
 ```

-Recall earlier in our generator example that `foo(..)` returned nothing (`undefined`), and our *iterator* control code didn't care about that `yield`ed value.
+In our earlier generator example, `foo(..)` returned nothing (`undefined`), and our *iterator* control code didn't care about that `yield`ed value.

 But here the promise-aware `foo(..)` returns a promise.
-That suggests that we could `yield` a promise from a generator, and we could have the *iterator* control code receive that promise and do something useful with.
+That suggests that we could `yield` a promise from a generator, and we could have the *iterator* control code receive that promise and do something useful with it.

 But what should it do with the promise?

-That's easy!
-It should listen for the promise to resolve (fulfillment or rejection), and it should either resume the generator with the fulfillment message or throw an error into the generator with the rejection reason.
+It should listen for the promise to resolve (fulfillment or rejection), and then either resume the generator with the fulfillment message or throw an error into the generator with the rejection reason.

 Let me repeat that, because it's so important.
 The natural way to get the most out of promises and generators is to `yield` a promise, and use that promise to control the generator's *iterator*.